 We also like that Senia offers both ala carte-style snacks and family-style dishes.
 They’re also a great lunch spot because you don’t need a reservation to enjoy their prix fixe menu.
 However, reservations are required if you’re interested in experiencing the Tasting Menu at the Chef’s Counter, which I definitely recommend for a special occasion.

 (Senia is also conveniently located right next to The Pig and The Lady in Chinatown.
-Reservations recommended for both restaurants, but if you walk up to either restaurant last minute and you can’t get a table, you can always try the other.)
+Reservations are recommended for both restaurants.
+So, if you walk up to either restaurant last minute and you can’t get a table, you can always try the other.)

 Eating House 1849 (for Great Ribs)